jlondal/pyrugga/Learning Python.md

 cd /Users/henry_honeyball/Downloads/pyrugga
 ```

 Obviously if your user name is not henry_honeyball change it to whatever your user name is.
-A tutorial on how to use the Terminal can be found [here](https://www.youtube.com/watch?v=oxuRxtrO2Ag).
+A tutorial on how to use theerminal can be found [here](https://www.youtube.com/watch?v=oxuRxtrO2Ag).

 To launch the Docker containers type